 Psychology 454 – Behavioral Neuroscience

 Zoology 500 – Neuroscience Seminar

 You must get approval from your advisor before you can expect a certain course taken abroad to count as one of the distributed neuroscience courses or toward the 30 credits in the major.
+No more than 2 courses can be taken to replace Distributed Neuroscience Coursework abroad.
 In addition, it may be possible to fulfill your lab research requirement abroad.
 You must contact your advisor in the Neurobiology major to get approval for any course that you think might fulfill a Neurobiology requirement.

 Mapping Your Study Abroad Experience as a Neurobiology Major

 While it is most advantageous to tackle math and chemistry requirements for the major during the first year, students intending to declare the Neurobiology major could focus on fulfilling Letters & Science breadth requirements abroad.
 Students thinking about studying abroad in the first year may wish to get involved in programs that take place during winter intersession or summer term.
 In so doing, a student is able to create an all-important peer base that studies have shown is an integral part of undergraduate success.
 This year could also be a good time to explore options for study abroad in future years.